 We pay a commitment fee on the daily unused amount of the 2022 Revolving Facility using a pricing grid based on our senior unsecured non-credit enhanced long-term debt rating and our total leverage ratio.
-The commitment fee remained consistent at 0.125% from the borrowing date through November 30, 2023.
-During fiscal 2022, we incurred approximately \$9.5 million in debt issuance costs related to the 2022 Credit Facilities.
+From the borrowing date through November 30, 2023, the commitment fee was 0.125%, which subsequently decreased to 0.1% through February 29, 2024.

 We used these borrowings, along with the net proceeds from the issuance of the Senior Notes (as defined below) and cash on hand, to finance the consideration for the CGS acquisition, to repay prior outstanding borrowings and to pay related transaction fees, costs and expenses.
+During fiscal 2022, we incurred approximately \$9.5 million in debt issuance costs related to the 2022 Credit Facilities.

 We may voluntarily prepay loans under the 2022 Credit Facilities at any time without premium or penalty.
-During the three months ended November 30, 2023, we repaid \$62.5 million under the 2022 Term Facility, inclusive of voluntary prepayments of \$50.0 million.
-Since loan inception on March 1, 2022, we have repaid \$687.5 million under the 2022 Term Facility, inclusive of voluntary prepayments of \$612.5 million.
+During the three and six months ended February 29, 2024, we repaid \$62.5 million and \$125.0 million, respectively, under the 2022 Term Facility, inclusive of voluntary prepayments of \$50.0 million and \$100.0 million, respectively.
+Since loan inception on March 1, 2022, we have repaid \$750.0 million under the 2022 Term Facility, inclusive of voluntary prepayments of \$662.5 million.

-As of November 30, 2023, the outstanding borrowings under the 2022 Credit Facilities bore interest at a rate equal to the applicable one-month Term Secured Overnight Financing Rate ("SOFR") rate plus a 1.1% spread (comprised of a 1.0% interest rate margin based on a debt leverage pricing grid plus a 0.1% credit spread adjustment).
-The spread remained consistent from the borrowing date through November 30, 2023.
+From the borrowing date through November 30, 2023, the outstanding borrowings under the 2022 Credit Facilities bore interest at a rate equal to the applicable one-month Term Secured Overnight Financing Rate ("SOFR") plus a 1.1% spread (comprised of a 1.0% interest rate margin based on a debt leverage pricing grid plus a 0.1% credit spread adjustment).
+From December 1, 2023 through February 29, 2024, the spread decreased to 0.975% (comprised of a 0.875% interest rate margin based on a debt leverage pricing grid plus a 0.1% credit spread adjustment).
 Interest on the 2022 Credit Facilities is currently payable on the last business day of each month, in arrears.